apache/apisix/docs/en/latest/plugin-develop.md

   ...
 ```

-Note : the order of the plugins is not related to the order of execution.
+Note: the order of the plugins is not related to the order of execution.

 To enable your plugin, copy this plugin list into `conf/config.yaml`, and add your plugin name.
 For instance: